 - Ask your children if they would like you to invite their in-laws for Jewish holiday celebrations at your home.

-Ultimately, these conversations offer a way for you to be positive and proactive, and to build warm family relationships.
+Ultimately, these conversations offer a way for you to be positive and proactive, and build warm family relationships.